Sam Smith: 2012–2016: In the Lonely Hour

-Smith was featured on the Disclosure song "Latch", which was released on 8 October 2012 and peaked at No. 11 on the UK Singles Chart.
-In February 2013, Smith released the first single from their debut album, "Lay Me Down", and later in the year featured on Naughty Boy's single "La La La".
-It was released on 19 May 2013 and peaked at No. 1 on the UK Singles Chart.
-Smith's first EP Nirvana was released the following year.
+Smith was featured on the Disclosure song "Latch", which was released on 8 October 2012 and peaked at No. 11 on the UK singles chart.
+In February 2013, Smith released the first single from their debut studio album, "Lay Me Down", and later in the year featured on Naughty Boy's single "La La La".
+It was released on 19 May 2013 and peaked at No. 1 on the UK singles chart.
+Smith's debut extended play (EP) Nirvana was released the following year.
 The first song on the EP, titled "Safe with Me", is produced by Two Inch Punch and was first broadcast on MistaJam's BBC Radio 1Xtra show on 24 July 2013.
 The second song on the EP is titled "Nirvana" and is produced by Craze & Hoax and Jonathan Creek.
 The EP also includes Smith's acoustic solo version of "Latch" and a live version of "I've Told You Now".
 Smith released the Disclosure, Nile Rodgers, and Jimmy Napes collaboration "Together" on 25 November 2013 as the only single from Settle: The Remixes.
-In December 2013, Smith was nominated for the 2014 Brit Critics' Choice Award and the BBC's Sound of 2014 poll, winning both.
+In December 2013, Smith was nominated for the Brit Critics' Choice Award 2014 and the BBC's Sound of 2014 poll, winning both.